NKovich/Houston-Gentrification-Study/README.md

-# Getrification Study of Houston
+# Gentrification Study of Houston

 **Description**